 Offer fresh locally grown fruits and vegetables, local eggs, fruit pies, fresh locally made mozzarella, local honey, jams and jellies, and pickles.
 In addition, hanging baskets, annuals, and perennials; quality hay and straw; dyed red, black, brown and hardwood mulch.
 Also have a Gift Shop full of primitive decor, handpicked straight from The Amish Country and more other great gifts and surprises!
 Bring your kids to play in they play yard, meet John Henry the Pig and the rest of his Barnyard Friends!

-Donaldson’s Greenhouse & Nursery is located on a portion of the Donaldson family farm.
-The farm has been in existence for more than 100 years!
+Donaldson’s Greenhouse & Nursery is located on a portion of the Donaldson family farm, in existence for more than 100 years!
 Open all year around.
-They are a full service greenhouse and nursery.
-Sell top quality plant material like annuals, perennials, trees, shrubs, soils and mulches, pottery and garden related items.
+They are a full service greenhouse and nursery, with top quality plant material like annuals, perennials, trees, shrubs, soils and mulches, pottery and garden related items.
 Everything from outdoor ponds and water gardens, to statuary and quality gardening tools are available.
-The variety and quality of the plants, trees and shrubs is unsurpassed.
-Classes and Workshops are offered.
-In the winter, they offer uniquely decorated wreaths, Christmas trees, grave blankets, holiday centerpieces, arrangements and much more.
-Check out their website for more details.

 The barn is from 1924 and was used for storing hay and other things.
 They have emptied it out, cleaned it up and now we are renting it for weddings and party.
 No matter what the occasion, they can accommodate all your needs.
 The barn sits on 42 acres of Christmas trees.
 In the Spring, there are flowers in the green house.
 In the Fall, mums, hay bales, and corn stalks are available.
 In the winter, Christmas trees, wreaths and grave blankets are in stock.